johnmarion1126/beatbot/README.md

 # SPthebeatbot
 A discord bot that hosts beat battles.
+Made during the CSUF TuffyHacks hackathon.
 Built with javascript and node.

 ## How To Start
 1. Submit a sample to SP to use for the beat battles.
 Call "!sample" followed by a youtube link to add samples.